 3. Transfer Vegetables for Freezer Storage

-Once vegetables are frozen through, transfer it to heavy-duty freezer bags.
-Press out as much air as possible (you can get maniacal about it with a vacuum sealer if you have one, or suck the air out with a straw), seal the bag, and store in the back (or coldesy part) of the freezer.
+Once the vegetables are frozen through, transfer them to heavy-duty freezer bags.
+Press out as much of the air as possible (you can get maniacal about it with a vacuum sealer if you have one, or suck the air out with a straw), seal the bag, and store in the back or coldest part of the freezer.

 Frozen vegetables will last up to a year in a stand-alone freezer that isn't opened and closed a lot, and up to 6 months in a frequently opened refrigerator-freezer.